codemix/yii2-dockerized/README.md

  * the available environment variables
  * the README (this file ;) )

+This means, that you can (and probably will!) change the app template given here.
+It's based on my [personal Yii 2 base app](https://github.com/mikehaertl/yii2-base-app) but if you go through the sources you'll find that there's not so much special going on.
+So if you prefer a different app template, it should be easy to modify the given example app.

-When you're done, you should commit your initial project to your git repository.
+When you're done, you should commit your initial project to *your* git repository.

 2. Setting up the development environment